Aditya21102001/PeerDSATracker/docs/04-frontend.md

 Nothing in the UI links to `/forgot` any more — `/code` supersedes it and has a working transport.
 The routes remain only so an old emailed link still resolves.

+## Live data: the message stream

+`MessagingService` holds an SSE connection using `fetch`, not `EventSource` — `EventSource` cannot send an `Authorization` header, and the alternative (a token in the query string) writes credentials into every access log between here and the server.
+The AI assistant's stream uses the same approach.

+**The connection is expected to die.** Render's free tier drops idle connections, the server caps the stream deliberately, and phones suspend tabs.
+So reconnection is the normal path, with exponential backoff capped at 30s — and the unread count polls regardless of stream health.
+A permanently failing stream degrades the page to a slightly-late chat rather than losing messages, and the thread header shows a live/reconnecting dot instead of pretending.

+A sent message is appended when it arrives **back over the stream**, not optimistically, so a send and a receive take the same code path and cannot render differently.

+## Sign-in: the last-method hint

+The sign-in screen says "Last time on this device you signed in with Google", read from `localStorage` via `LastSignInService`.

+Deliberately client-side and per-device.
+The server knows the answer, but an endpoint that reported it **before authentication** would be a worse account-enumeration oracle than any this codebase avoids elsewhere: it confirms the account exists *and* names which credential to attack.
+Per-device is also the more useful statement — "you used Google on this laptop" is actionable in a way that "your account most recently used Google, from somewhere" is not.
+Only the method is stored, never an address, so a shared device reveals nothing about who used it.

+## Charts

+`MasteryChart` (topic mastery, in the Insights panel) follows one rule worth keeping: **bar length carries the value, colour only reinforces it, and the number is always present as text**.
+The five-step ramp is a single hue, light→dark, generated to hit contrast targets and then validated — monotone lightness, adjacent gaps, and a light end that still clears 2:1 so the weakest bar cannot dissolve into the card.
+Dark mode is separately re-stepped, not flipped.

+A red/amber/green ramp was rejected: those are reserved status colours, and a rainbow across a continuous magnitude is unreadable to anyone with a colour-vision deficiency.
+If you change a step, regenerate the whole set — changing one breaks the monotonicity the ramp relies on.

 ## Accessibility